Demiez/jsnad/11_using_buffers/README.md

 ### Allocating - creating instance of Buffer

 Correct way to allocate a buffer of a certain amount of bytes is to use Buffer.alloc(amount_of_bytes).
-Never use new keyword
+Never use new keyword (`new Buffer` was deprecated because it had allocUnsafe behavior)
+- `Buffer.alloc()` - Allocates a new Buffer of size bytes.
+If fill is undefined, the Buffer will be zero-filled.
+- `Buffer.allocUnsafe()` - unsafe, always returns a different buffer of garbage bytes